|Home||World||National||Opinion||Local||Entertainment||Home And Garden||Advice||Farts And Giggles|

 Tackling the sensitive topic of what constitutes an appropriate time and place for black people to protest racial inequality and police violence in America, the white leadership of one Midwestern town believe they have found an answer.

-"From ten to twelve Saturday the 31st at Federal and 8th Street," Uniondale, Missouri Mayor Kevin Blash announced yesterday.
+"From ten to twelve Saturday November 31st at Federal and 8th Street," Uniondale, Missouri Mayor Kevin Blash announced yesterday.
 "Our African American neighbors are welcome to spend this time in McKinley Park protesting racial injustice, police brutality, or whatever else might be on their minds," he said.